Search Exercises

 Set 3 Wish + Would, Mixed Wishes & Wish vs Hope B2

-Whether you're looking for I wish and if only exercises, wish clauses exercises, wishes and regrets practice, wish sentences exercises with answers, wish in the past exercises, or if only exercises for B1–B2 learners, these multiple-choice wish exercises cover all three wish patterns — present wishes with past simple, past regrets with past perfect, and wish + would for complaints — plus the important wish vs hope distinction and the related it's time + past simple structure.
+Whether you're looking for I wish and if only exercises, wish clauses exercises, wishes and regrets practice, wish sentences exercises with answers, wish in the past exercises, if only exercises, or advanced C1 wish exercises for CAE preparation, these multiple-choice wish exercises cover all wish patterns — present wishes with past simple, past regrets with past perfect, wish + would for complaints, as if and as though with unreal tenses, would rather with different subjects, mixed time-frame wishes, and formal uses of wish — plus the important wish vs hope distinction and the related it's time + past simple structure.
 All exercises are also available as printable wish exercises PDF worksheets.

 Ready to Practice?